RoboMemory: A Brain-inspired Multi-memory Agentic Framework for Interactive Environmental Learning in Physical Embodied Systems: RoboMemory

-The RoboMemory framework is a two-layer hierarchical agent framework.
-This design enables RoboMemory to accomplish longer-term tasks in the real world.
+The RoboMemory is a two-layer hierarchical agent framework that accomplishes longer-term tasks in the real world.
 The upper layer is responsible only for high-level planning, while the Low-level Executor carries out the actions planned by the upper layer in the real environment.

-We use \(\pi_0\) \cite{black2024pi_0} as the action executor in the real world: actions planned by RoboMemory are converted into arm and chassis movements via the Low-level Executer, with LoRA fine-tuning applied to optimize performance in real-world robotic tasks.
-More details are provided in Appendix \ref{sec:add_env_set}.
+We employ a LoRA-finetuned VLA model, \(\pi_0\) \citep{hu2022lora, black2024pi_0}, to generate manipulation actions, and a SLAM-based navigation model for locomotion.
+The low-level executor then translates high-level actions planned by RoboMemory into concrete arm and chassis movements in the real world.